UniversalDependencies/docs/_fi-feat/Tense.md

 shortdef: 'tense'
 ---

-`Tense` specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.
+The `Tense` feature applies to verbs ([VERB]() and [AUX]()), specifying the time when the action took or takes place, in relation to the current moment or to another action in the utterance.

+`Tense` does not apply to non-finite verbs (infinitives and participles), the negation verb *ei*, or verbs in the conditional, imperative, or potential forms.

 ### Pres: present tense